AkakpoErnest/Interchain-Nexus/README.md

 - **Identity Verification**: Verify digital identities
 - **Attestation System**: Issue and manage identity attestations
 - **Progression**: Trust score increases with successful verifications
+- **Story System**: "The Oracle of the Eternal Names" - Seven mystical trials
+  - **Trial 1**: The Summoning - Claim your true name in the ENS registry
+  - **Trial 2**: The Reverse Record Rite - Set reverse resolution for your ENS name
+  - **Trial 3**: The Prophecy Logbook - Inscribe your deeds in ENS text records
+  - **Trial 4**: The Avatar Rite - Set your avatar in the realm of names
+  - **Trial 5**: The Guild of Names - Create or join ENS subdomains
+  - **Trial 6**: The Oracle Tournament - Answer riddles via ENS records
+  - **Trial 7**: The Eternal Binding - Complete all trials and achieve mastery

 #### Social Architect (Lisk Network)
 - **Community Building**: Create and manage communities